ScottKingCodes/HumanActivitySmartPhoneCleanData/CodeBook.md

 2. Read in the specific data and assign it to the assigned variables

+activitylabels for the activity_labels.txt features for the features.txt subjecttrain for the subject_train.txt subjecttest for the subject_test.txt xtrain for the x_train.txt xtest for the x_test.txt ytrain for the y_train.txt ytest for the y_test.txt

 3. Merge the training and test set in subject, X, and Y to create one data set

 To start, I made 3 separate tables: